 In the aftermath of Hurricanes Katrina and Rita, an estimated 123,000 owner-occupied homes were destroyed or suffered major damage, according to FEMA.
-In response to this unprecedented disaster, Louisiana will use \$8,080,000,000 of the supplemental CDBG funds and an additional \$1.17 billion of funds from the FEMA Hazard Mitigation Grant program for the The Road Home programs.
+In response to this unprecedented disaster, Louisiana will use \$8,080,000,000 of the supplemental CDBG funds and an additional \$1.147 billion of funds from the FEMA Hazard Mitigation Grant program for the The Road Home programs to the extent feasible according FEMA rules and regulations.

-The overarching purpose of The Road Home is to rebuild Louisiana's impacted communities.
+The overarching purpose of The Road Home is to restore Louisiana's impacted communities.
 Devastated communities will be blighted by abandoned homes, clouded land titles, and disinvestments if a large portion of the financial assistance is not provided to homeowners as compensation for their losses and as incentives for homeowners to remain in the affected areas.
-Therefore, the most comprehensive financial and technical assistance packages will be made available to those pre-Katrina and Rita homeowners who make the effort and take the risks to move back to play a part in rebuilding Louisiana.
+Therefore, the most comprehensive financial and technical assistance packages will be made available to those pre-Katrina and Rita homeowners who make the effort and take the risks to move back and reoccupy housing in Louisiana.
 The homeowner assistance activities consist of the following:

-Funds provided to homeowners as (i) compensation grants for hurricane damage to their home, without limitations with respect to income, and additional compensation in the form of affordable compensation loans for eligible homeowners (i.e., those whose household income are less than are equal to 80% of median income for the affected area); or (ii) payment for the acquisition of their homes by the State ("Buyout/Relocate" or "Sale" Programs).
+• Funds provided to homeowners as (i) compensation grants for hurricane damage to their home, without limitations with respect to income, and additional compensation in the form of compensation grants for eligible homeowners (i.e., those whose household income are less than or equal to 80% of median income for the affected area); or (ii) payment for the acquisition of their homes by the State ("Buyout/Relocate" or "Sell" Programs).
 Homeowners can elect how to receive their assistance (i.e., as compensation for losses if they elect to retain their home or as payment for the sale of their homes to the State).
 After certain deductions, the homeowner has complete discretion as to the use of compensation grant funds received, as allowable by State and Federal law, as they work through their personal disaster recovery situation.

-&lt;sup>1 For the purpose of this Action Plan amendment homeowner and owner occupant are used interchangeably.
+1 For the purpose of this Action Plan amendment homeowner and owner occupant are used interchangeably.

-- The state will require that a homeowner who elects to keep his/her home allows covenants be placed on it.
-The covenants ensure that the homeowner is returning to the neighborhood and helping to rebuild the community by requiring owner occupancy for three years.
-The covenants also help ensure that homes are better able to withstand storms by requiring that the home to be occupied meets Uniform Construction Code or local codes if amended, is elevated if required to do so to meet the FEMA's latest flood elevation guidance, and that the home is insured against hazards.
-The covenants do not require program funds to be used to meet these conditions. - To ensure that the Road Home's goals are achieved and the covenants satisfied, the State has worked with lenders to gain their consent to subordinate their mortgage liens to the covenants.
-A homeowner should expect that the first mortgage lender, in exchange for the subordination of the mortgage lien, will ask that payments received by the homeowner be deposited in a disbursement account for the benefit of the borrower.
-The homeowner and the first mortgage lender will be able to jointly manage the funds in the account. - A homeowner without a mortgage who elects not to sell a home to the State will also sign the covenants to ensure that the program requirements are met.
-Payments may be made to such homeowners by the State in full or in installments to ensure compliance with the covenants. - A homeowner may elect to use funds received to reinvest in the State and relocate to another home within the State.
+- The State will require that a homeowner who elects to keep his/her home will sign a grant agreement and accompanying covenants that promote the homeowner's return to the neighborhood and help to re-occupy housing in Louisiana by requiring that the home be owner-occupied within three years of receiving their compensation.
+The covenants also help ensure that the home is insured against hazards.
+The covenants do not require program funds to be used to meet these conditions.
+The covenants will be signed by the persons disclosed by the grant applicant and through confirmation process described below as having an ownership interest. - A homeowner may elect to sell their damaged home to the State and relocate as an owner-occupant to another home within the State.
 Alternatively, an owner may choose to no longer remain a homeowner within the State by either moving outside of the State or remaining in the State and becoming a renter.
-The payment provided will be less than the payment available if the owner elects to remain and reinvest in the State. - An elderly homeowner (persons 65 or older as of December 31, 2005) will not be penalized for electing to no longer remain a homeowner within the State.
+The payment provided in the latter situation will be less than the payment available if the owner elects to remain and reinvest in a home within the State. - An elderly homeowner (persons 65 or older as of December 31, 2005) and military personnel, including the Coast Guard, who have been required to move out of state through Permanent Change of Station (PCS) orders will not be penalized for electing to no longer remain a homeowner within the State.